Particle Based Inference for Continuous-Discrete State Space Models: Reparameterised Feynman-Kac Formulae

 \section{Reparameterised Feynman-Kac Formulae}

-Assume now that we have chosen a kernel $M_t[x_{t-1},dx_t]$ within the guided Feynman-Kac formula framework, either by using a forward proposal $M_t^{\rightarrow}[x_{t-1},dx_t]$ or a backward one $M_t^{\leftarrow}[x_{t-1},dx_t]$ as in (\ref{eq:FD-M}) or~(\ref{eq:BD-M}), respectively.
+Assume now that we have chosen a kernel $M_t[x_{t-1},dx_t]$ within the framework of the guided Feynman-Kac formula, either by using a forward proposal $M_t^{\rightarrow}[x_{t-1},dx_t]$ or a backward one $M_t^{\leftarrow}[x_{t-1},dx_t]$ as in (\ref{eq:FD-M}) or~(\ref{eq:BD-M}), respectively.
 The corresponding potentials are then given by $G_{t}^{\rightarrow}(x_{t-1},x_t)$ in (\ref{eq:FD-G}) or $G_{t}^{\leftarrow}(x_{t-1},x_t)$ in (\ref{eq:BD-G}), so that the induced Feynman-Kac model delivers the conditional distributions of the signal $X_{1:t}|Y_{1:t}$, $t \in \cl{T}$, for the CD-SSM of interest.
-One can immediately apply particle-based methods to approximate the filtering distributions, using e.g.~the standard version of a particle filter as described in Algorithm \ref{alg:FK-PF}.
-In contrast, and as already explained in the Introduction, due to the continuous-time nature of the signal, the derivations so far provided will lead to degenerate particle-based smoothing and parameter inference methods, as will be the case for FFBS described in Algorithm~\ref{alg:FK-FFBS}.
+One can immediately apply particle-based methods to approximate, e.g.: (i) the filtering distributions, using for instance~the standard version of a particle filter as described in Algorithm \ref{alg:FK-PF}; (ii) the smoothing distribution as in Algorithm \ref{alg:FK-GT}, albeit the method does not attempt to reselect ancestors in the backward pass and will suffer from path degeneracy.
+As already explained in the Introduction, due to the continuous-time nature of the signal, one cannot implement efficient smoothing methods that do aim to overcome path degeneracy with the derivations so far provided, as is the case for FFBS described in Algorithm~\ref{alg:FK-FFBS}.
 We repeat here that in a probabilistic language this matter relates directly with the fact that the proposal kernel $M_t[x_{t-1},dx_t]$, as defined so far, does not have a density w.r.t.~a common reference measure that will not depend on the starting point $e_{t-1}$.
-The critical practical consequence of such a property is that the ancestor $x_{t-1}$ of a particle $x_t$ cannot be altered within any of the many algorithms that involve a smoothing approximation procedure.
+The critical practical consequence of such a property is that the ancestor $x_{t-1}$ of a particle $x_t$ cannot be altered within any of the many algorithms that involve a smoothing approximation procedure and generate changes in the particle genealogy to overcome path degeneracy.